The most stable people in prison

 R. L. has spent thirty years in prison for a crime committed at age 19.
 During his correspondence with Venerable Chodron, he once said that the men who were in prison for murder tended to be some of the most likeable people.
 Surprised, she asked him to explain.
 This is his response.

-As things go, yes indeed, murderers usually do represent the most stable and likeable segment of the prison population.
+As things go, yes indeed, people who have committed murder usually do represent the most stable and likeable segment of the prison population.
 I realize how unlikely that sounds, but it is usually true.
-With the exception of those murderers who obviously enjoyed what they did—and the number of them is remarkably small—most offenders serving prison sentences for murder are first-time offenders that committed a “crime of passion,” and are extremely unlikely to repeat—any offense—if released.
+With the exception of those who obviously enjoyed what they did—and the number of them is remarkably small—most incarcerated people serving prison sentences for murder are first-time offenders that committed a “crime of passion,” and are extremely unlikely to repeat—any offense—if released.
 Within the prison population, they are generally the quietest, most stable, and peaceful.
 They are not usually the source of problems common to most prison environments.

-Most murderers also spend such lengthy periods of time within a prison setting that they become known to everyone.
+Most of those convicted of murder also spend such lengthy periods of time within a prison setting that they become known to everyone.
 We usually become known for our stability and our peaceful demeanor.
 When those of us that have served a long time behind concrete and steel do get released, we are virtually guaranteed to succeed—basically, we have had more than our fill of prison.

 Other individuals, however, do not fare so well, either inside or outside of prison.
-Prisoners convicted of lesser crimes tend to be untrustworthy; they steal from other prisoners and staff if possible; they cheat and lie, etc. That kind of behavior inside prison usually creates tensions and other problems.
+Those convicted of lesser crimes tend to be untrustworthy; they steal from other incarcerated people and staff if possible; they cheat and lie, etc. That kind of behavior inside prison usually creates tensions and other problems.
 That sort of behavior is continued after release as well, and they usually become recidivists.